CDG510/Vibe/README.md

 --Need to clean up/refactor before deploying

---Need to check Paypal, integration, if not Utilize Stripe for downpayment/reservations
+--Need to check integration of Paypal, if not Utilize Stripe for downpayment/reservations